tawesoft/morph/doc/mapping-go-structs-with-morph.md

 ```

 > **Tip:** it is always safe to copy or modify the input argument inside a
-> StructMapper or a field mapper.
+> StructMapper or a FieldMpper.

 > **Practice:** what would a FieldMapper for the Price field look like?